Frequently Asked Questions (FAQs)

 Why are some of the detailed data available at the national level not also available at the state, metropolitan area, county, and city level?

 National data come from all 60,000 household in the Current Population Survey.
 The survey sample size is not large enough at the local, or even state, level to provide the same level of detail in the estimates.
-Note that National data are NOT the sum of local area estimates.
+Note that national data are NOT the sum of local-area estimates.

 Why is the sum of the Black, White, and Hispanic or Latino ethnicity data different from that for the Total group?

-Detail for race and Hispanic or Latino ethnicity groups will not add to totals because data for the "other races" group are not presented and because Hispanics (an ethnic category, rather than a race) are included in both the Black and White population groups.
+Detail for race and Hispanic or Latino ethnicity groups will not add to totals because data for the "other races" group are not presented and because Hispanics (an ethnicity category, rather than a race) are included in both the Black and White population groups.